solineboussard1/bias-probing-app/README.md

 - Visualizations show topic proportions across the dataset and per demographic group.

 **Use this tab to:**
-- Reveal hidden patterns in the language that may not be captured by surface-level concept extraction.
+- Reveal hidden patterns in the language that may not be captured by surface-level concept extraction
-- Compare how frequently different demographic groups are associated with certain statistically derived topics.
+- Compare how frequently different demographic groups are associated with certain statistically derived topics
-- Investigate whether any topics are disproportionately associated with identity-based language or sensitive terms.
+- Investigate whether any topics are disproportionately associated with identity-based language or sensitive terms

 ---